Gibberlings3/SoD-to-BG2EE-Item-Upgrade/SPOILER-ITEMS.md

 - Vexation +2
 - Astral Crossbow +2
 - Shadowed Spear +2
-- Dragonscale Shield +3 (forged using green scales)
+- Dragonscale Shield +3 (forged by Cromwell or Cespenar using green dragon scales)
 - The Forest Queen's Benediction
 - Jester's Bracers
 - The Night's Embrace +3
 - Ring of Purity
 - Dervish Crescent +2